 - We’re unable to issue certificates or transcripts in the International format – Family name first, then first names

-- If you have any accents or diacritics like ê or ö or ł or ń or ē in your legal name but you haven’t seen it in any university correspondence, please email: email@example.com.
-Include your student ID and attach a copy of your passport or birth certificate so we can ensure your name is correct on your graduation certificate.
+- If you have any accents or diacritics like ê or ö or ł or ń or ē in your legal name but you haven’t seen it in any university correspondence, please let us know in the MyGraduation portal.
+Attach a copy of your birth certificate or passport.

 Collecting your certificate

 If you’re attending your graduation ceremony, we aim to have your certificate ready for you to collect after you’ve crossed the stage.
 However, there may be a delay in getting certificates ready if examination boards confirm results very close to the ceremonies.

 - Let us know on the registration form as soon as possible